The History of Call of Duty 3 – Establishing an Iconic Series

 While the Wii version didn’t include multiplayer options, there was an added perk.
 The console’s motion controls allowed for an immersive experience.
 You could toss grenades, use melee attacks, and aim with the Nunchuk and Wii Remote.
 It wasn’t flawless in its execution, but it was a ton of fun.
 Furthermore, the game showed Nintendo was comfortable with more mature titles.
 Its family-friendly approach often left hardcore gamers out of the mix.
 Now, everyone had a seat at the table.

 Was Call of Duty 3 a huge, life-changing game?
 No. That said, it did feel like the tides turned at Activision in regards to their approach to this series.
 The fan base clearly loved the game’s mechanics and gameplay.
 The multiplayer aspect would become huge if the right game allowed players a place to dig their teeth in.
 When we think of the early days and the original Call of Duty, it seemed implausible that we’d ever leave the theater of WWII.
 Still, one of the biggest games of all time was just a year away – Modern Warfare (2007).
 We’d have to wait a bit longer for that level of fever pitch to hit the world.
 What the history of Call of Duty 3 showed us, however, is that the franchise was destined to blow up even bigger than ever.

 If you’re enjoying the recaps of these old iconic games, then let us know what your favorite is in the comments!
+We have pieces on the History of Call of Duty and the History of Call of Duty 2 to check out as well.
 Thanks for reading Comic Years for all things gaming, comics, and pop culture.

 Featured Image Credit: Activision